ADVERTISING

-Program with works from baroque and romance
+Program featuring works from the Baroque and Romantic periods

-About the interpreter
+About the performer

 Event details